carbonblack/cbc-syslog/README.md

 # Carbon Black Cloud Syslog Connector

-This connector allows you to forward alert notifications and audit logs from your Carbon Black Cloud instance into local, on-premise systems that accept industry standard syslog notifications.
-By default, it will generate pipe-delimited syslog messages containing the key metadata associated with any alert identified by the Cb Defense streaming prevention system.
+The syslog connector lets administrators forward alert notifications and audit logs from their Carbon Black Cloud instance to local, on-premise systems, and:

+* Generates pipe-delimited syslog messages with alert metadata identified by the streaming prevention system
-The syslog connector will aggregate data from one or more Carbon Black Cloud organizations into a single syslog stream.
+* Aggregates data from one or more Carbon Black Cloud organizations into a single syslog stream
-The connector can be configured to use UDP, TCP, or encrypted (TCP over TLS) syslog protocols.
+* Can be configured to use UDP, TCP, or encrypted (TCP over TLS) syslog protocols

+### Requirements

+* CB Defense or CB ThreatHunter
-This connector is distributed as a pip package compatible with Python 2.7, running on a 64-bit Intel platform.
+* Python 2.7 running on a 64-bit Intel platform

-## System Requirements:

-1. Python 2.7
-2. pip
+* pip

+The receiving system must accept industry-standard syslog notifications.

-## Installation (via PyPi/pip)
+### Installation (via PyPi/pip)

-1. Please Navigate to the following URL to install the package: `https://pypi.org/project/cbc-syslog/` and follow the installation instructions.
+The installation package and instructions can be found at https://pypi.org/project/cbc-syslog/.

 ## Installation (via GitHub)